CI Can Teach

 Now I feel like I'm at a point where I walk away from days upon days of sessions and workshops energized.
 Seeing teachers in action allowed me to reflect on my own practice.
 And yes, I certainly had the doubt that Megan Hayes mentions in her post-iFLT blog post.

 But when I flip the post-conference-thinking coin, I find excitement the other side.
 Apprenticing under the amazing Paul Kirschling during adult French beginner language lab was one of the most powerful experiences of my career.
 I received direct feedback on my teaching from a seasoned CI French teacher.
 (How often does THAT happen?)
 My co-apprentice teacher, Blair Richards, wrote up her reflections on her blog.
-(My apprentice specific observations will be coming in the next week.)

 Picture